Anthropology and Social Change

 Anthropology and Social Change is unique among graduate programs in the United States due to its focus on activist anthropology.

-Anthropology and Social Change is a small innovative graduate department with a particular focus on radical activist scholarship, critical theory, and social change.
+Anthropology and Social Change is a small innovative graduate department with a particular focus on activist scholarship, militant research, and social change.
 We offer both masters and doctoral degree programs.
-Our unique approach to ethnographic research methodology dissolves traditional barriers between researchers and communities of struggle; we aim to liberate existing alternative knowledges, and to co-create new emancipatory knowledges with those communities.
-As radical anthropologists, we explore real alternatives and possibilities for systemic change in the world.
-Our activism informs our scholarship; our scholarship informs our activism.
+Our unique approach to ethnographic research methodology dissolves traditional barriers between research and political activism, between insiders and outsiders, and between researchers and protagonists.
+Ethnography is a tool for "creating the conditions we describe."
+We engage in the process of co-research to explore existing alternatives and possibilities for social change.

 Alongside talented faculty, MA and PhD students learn how to apply the practice of direct action to the research process.
 We set out to create the conditions we describe when our research begins to embody the values of the world we want to create.